Be Prepared to Come Home

 So you’ve come back from your study abroad trip.
 You’ve had an amazing time discovering a whole new world and you have some hilarious stories and daring adventures to tell.
-You can’t wait to step off the plane and run to the nearest MacDonald’s to order a real American hamburger.
-You want to see your friends and family and tell them all that you’ve experienced.
 At last—you’re back!

 But, sooner or later, you may discover that it’s not quite as simple to adjust back home as you thought it would be.
 Your friends are getting sick of hearing you say, “When I was in….”
 The food back home is great, but suddenly you realize you miss the sights, sounds, and flavors abroad.
 You just want to go back.

 Whether you experience any of the above thoughts and emotions or something else entirely, you need to be honest with yourself—it’s not always easy to return.
 So as you transition back home, we hope the following resources will prove helpful to you.

 International Programs Office Stop by and tell us about your experiences!
 All of us at the International Office would love to hear your stories and to help you adjust back to life in the US.